 Important extra items to pack for a ski trip

-In fact, just this year, I had to buy a new pair – to replace my Smith Googles I’ve owned for TWENTY years.
+In fact, just this year, I had to buy a new pair – to replace my Smith Goggles I’ve owned for TWENTY years.
 Money well spent – in fact once I started using the new ones I kicked myself for waiting so long – they are SO much better!

 Other skiing essentials to consider when packing